Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/design.md

 **When:** as of design and during development.
 </div>
 <div class="tab-pane" id="images-Description" role="tabpanel" >
-Images are often used to convey a lot of information that must be exposed thanks to an alternative.
+Images are often used to convey a lot of informations that must be exposed thanks to an alternative.
 <br><br>In case of an image containing text, this text will be used for the alternative.
 <br>In case of an image that provides information as a graph, drawing or other, the alternative will contain all necessary information in the image.
 <br><br>Some images are used for decorative purposes and do not require alternatives.